zachbellay/blog/content/posts/weekend-in-wine-country.md

 We headed to Jack London State Park for a hike.
 We paid the $10 use fee and walked up to the map at the trail head.
 A man was volunteering and told us all about where we could go to suit our ~6 mile hike we were looking for.

-On our hike, we saw sprawling vineyards and a forest of Eucalyptus trees going in rows.
+On our hike, we saw sprawling vineyards and a forest of Eucalyptus trees grown in rows.
 We were enveloped in a forest with both evergreen and deciduous trees, which is something neither of us has experienced.
 Usually it was one type or the other.
 Some sections were very steep, and some narrow, but the views of the Sonoma Valley were beautiful.
 At the top of the hill, there were some cows on a large pasture hanging out under a tree for shade.
 The meadows at the top of the hill were particularly pleasant, and made for a good rest stop while we appreciated the views.
 On our way down we stopped at the Ancient Redwood, which was the first large redwood I've seen in my life.
 It is apparently 1800-2000 years old and 14 feet in diameter, and tall but does not tower over the canopy.

 <div class="columns is-centered">